 Some people love the backbreaking business of tending to lawn and garden.
-Then there’s the rest of us—who’d rather relax and let that little piece of heaven largely take care of itself.
-Ahead, easy ways to make your outdoor space the envy of the neighborhood.
+Then there’s the rest of us—we’d rather relax and let that little piece of heaven largely take care of itself.
+Ahead, find easy ways to make your outdoor space the envy of the neighborhood.

 Less lawn equals less work.
 That’s the best argument for hardscaping—that's the use of pavers, brick, or decorative stone.
-Whether you opt for a patio or lay garden paths, you’ll have a durable surface that never needs weeding or watering—although you may want to sweep it occasionally.
-Options abound, from neat grids to a patchwork effect, so a great no-fuss look is just a stone’s throw away.
+Whether you opt for a patio or lay garden paths, you’ll have a durable surface that never needs weeding or watering, although you might want to sweep it occasionally.
+Options abound, from neat grids to a patchwork effect—great low maintenance front yard landscaping is just a stone’s throw away.

 What could be simpler than plants that keep their vivid, verdant color all year long?
 Put dwarf varieties into flower beds, set shrubs near your house to disguise the foundation, choose tall, columnar types for privacy—there are even creeping varieties for ground cover.

 For interesting edges without the effort, try clumping monkey grass (Liriope muscari) along flower beds, borders, and walkways.
 This Asian native is hardy and stands up to dogs, deer, bugs, and weeds.
 As a bonus, it grows well in a variety of soils and climates.
 Monkey grass can grow to about 15 inches, so trim it if you wish or go long.

 7. Less Is More